optimalisatie/forum-topic-to-epub-ebook/README.md

 #### Browser button

-It is possible to create a browser bookmark with the prefix `javascript:` to start the ebook export widget using a button in the browser.
+It is possible to create a browser bookmark button with the prefix `javascript:`.
+The button will create an ebook for the forum topic that is visible in the browser.

 ```text
 javascript:[...the above widget code here...]